 When asked in January 2024 how it would approach Nintendo's next console, EA CEO Andrew Wilson had to tiptoe around the question, responding that he would "absolutely not comment on anything that has not been announced or acknowledge it in any way."
 But broadly, Eurogamer reports, he said the company is excited for "new platforms" as a way to bring new types of games to even more players.

-As mentioned above, Nintendo is reportedly using an upgraded version of The Legend of Zelda: Breath of the Wild to showcase the system’s tech capabilities to developers, but there’s no sense at this point that Nintendo will actually release an enhanced port of the 2017 smash.
+As mentioned above, Nintendo is reportedly using an upgraded version of The Legend of Zelda: Breath of the Wild to showcase the system’s tech capabilities to developers, but there’s no indication at this point that Nintendo will actually release an enhanced port of the 2017 smash.

 But it begs the question of whether the Switch 2 will be backward-compatible with original Switch games, and if so, whether they’ll benefit from the increased power of the new hardware.
 Imagine if you could pop in your Breath of the Wild cartridge and see a much more lavish rendition, similar to how PC games can scale to match their hardware.

 Recent reports shared by Eurogamer in February 2024 suggest that Nintendo will offer just that, letting users play their original Switch games (both physical and digital) in the Switch 2 hardware with enhancements.
 Developers will reportedly need to update their games to unlock such upgrades, however, which means not every game will necessarily take advantage of the Switch 2's improved power.
+Mobapad's report also suggests backwards compatibility with both physical and digital games.

 It’s a lot of speculation for now, but for those who followed the development of the original Switch ahead of its release, many of the early leaks and reports proved to be true—and ultimately coalesced into Nintendo’s triumphant return after the Wii U flop.